rlankhorst/zip-recipes/README.md

 = 4.1.0.16 =
 Important Bugfix.
 Fixed a formatting issue introduced in 4.1.0.15.

+= 4.1.0.17 =
+Fixed issue with registration and added new formatting options while fixing old ones (bullets and numbers).

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==